visualizedata/data-structures/README.md

 | Final assignment 2 | 15% |
 | Final assignment 3 | 15% |

 Weekly assignments are worth 4 points each, unless otherwise indicated.
-They are due the Friday after they are assigned, by 2:00pm.
+They are due Fridaythe Friday after they are assigned, by 2:00pm.

 #### Late assignments: